sersoft-gmbh/swifty-linux-action/README.md

-# SwiftyActions
+# Swifty Linux Action

 [![Deploy](https://github.com/sersoft-gmbh/SwiftyActions/actions/workflows/main-deploy.yml/badge.svg)](https://github.com/sersoft-gmbh/SwiftyActions/actions/workflows/main-deploy.yml)

-This action sets up a Swift environment on linux.
+This action sets up a Swift environment on Linux.

 Note that Linux is currently the only system supported by this action.
 Running it on other platforms will fail.